 The idea had two false starts (2009 and 2012)..back then, I had created several rhythmic shapes that had properties I enjoyed, but I couldn’t understand how to move ahead after the first two goes at it.
 I started again in 2015 by coming up with two different rhythmic lines to be played simultaneously (left hand playing a grouping of 5,6,55 and right hand playing a repeated figure in 7).
-The phrase, which took me ages to learn to play well, contained a few inner bits (rhythmic shapes) that I’d never heard anyone play before.
+The phrase, which took me ages to learn to play well, contained a few inner bits (rhythmic shapes) that I’d never heard before.
 The rhythmic shapes contained in this single phrase had a great gurgling quality that created a feeling of intense scrambling.
 I decided to try and find what was possible with this collection of new materials so I created three variations of the initial rhythm (that original phrase can be seen notated at the bottom of this page).

 The reason I’m sharing all this is because, when I was younger, in my late teens, I had no idea that you could make rhythmic stuff for yourself.
 I had no tools to think about generating rhythmic things, and the thought that a drummer could create their own material from scratch never occurred to me.
 Later, I was very fortunate to have so many learning experiences that were focused on generating rhythmic stuff outside style or influence.
 Greg Sheehan’s number diamonds are a great example…through his process you can just make rhythmic things and see what happens.
-So this is just an example of creating a personal drumming way over a period of several years.
+So this is just one example of creating a personal drumming way over a period of several years.
 It’s ongoing and, to me, is not intended to be offered as outcomes…it’s just a document of an evolving personal expression within a very limited rhythmic area.

 Here’s how the idea unfolded including the 2 false starts about 10 years ago.